keithfma/tutorial-build-src/lesson.md

 ```

 This is most often need in the case where you wish to use external libraries installed in non-standard locations.
 We will explore this case below.

+### Challenge

+TBD.
+Ideally, a larger multifile program with a few headers and an obnoxious directory structure.

 ## Linking external libraries (shared & static)